-Isotonic sports drinks contain sugar.
+Isotonic sports drinks contain added sugar.
 Limit consumption of these drinks to hard training sessions and competition.
+Using a straw will help you protect your teeth.

 Supplements

 Are supplements a quick-fix to better performance or a waste of money?